Dating A Jehovah's Witness.

 Can JW's Marry Non Believers?

-Regarding marriage to non believers, the WT says this, 'Jehovah warned of the dangers and consequences of bad associations.
+Regarding marriage to non believers, the Watchtower says this, 'Jehovah warned of the dangers and consequences of bad associations.
 For example, concerning the nations that the Israelites were to dispossess, Jehovah commanded: “You must form no marriage alliance with them.
 Your daughter you must not give to his son, and his daughter you must not take for your son.
 For he will turn your son from following me, and they will certainly serve other gods; and Jehovah’s anger will indeed blaze against you.”
 Dueteronomy 7:3,4 ...
 Similarly, Christians guard against forming relationships with those who might weaken their faith.
 (1 Corinthians 15:33) We are admonished: “Do not become unevenly yoked with unbelievers,” ', WT, Dec 1, 2006, Article: 'What It Means to Love Our Neighbor', par 9

 Therefore it's not likely that a dedicated, baptized Jehovah's Witness who wants to get married, would consider someone who is not an equal.
 A baptized JW who loves their religion, would always date another baptized JW (of the opposite sex of course).